scm-manager/scm-manager/docs/en/user/profile/index.md

 ## Public Keys

-To check signatures for example for commits, public keys can be stored here.
+To check signatures (for example for commits), gpg public keys can be stored here.
 Additionally the keys created by SCM-Manager can be accessed here, too.

 ## API keys